-As of October 31, 2023, the Fund held repurchase agreements with a gross value of \$1,103,030,000.
+As of October 31, 2023, DWS Government & Agency Securities Portfolio held repurchase agreements with a gross value of \$1,103,030,000.
 The value of the related collateral exceeded the value of the repurchase agreements at period end.
-The detail of the related collateral is included in the footnotes following the Fund's Investment Portfolio.
+The detail of the related collateral is included in the footnotes following DWS Government & Agency Securities Portfolio's Investment Portfolio

 Federal Income Taxes.
-The Fund's policy is to comply with the requirements of the Internal Revenue Code of 1986, as amended, which are applicable to regulated investment companies, and to distribute all of its taxable income to its shareholders.
+Each of the Funds' policies is to comply with the requirements of the Internal Revenue Code of 1986, as amended, which are applicable to regulated investment companies, and to distribute all of its taxable and tax-exempt income to its shareholders.

-At April 30, 2023, the Fund had net tax basis capital loss carryforwards of approximately \$495,000 of short-term losses, which may be applied against realized net taxable capital gains indefinitely.
+At April 30, 2023, DWS Government & Agency Securities Portfolio had net tax basis capital loss carryforwards of approximately \$495,000 of short-term losses, which may be applied against realized net taxable capital gains indefinitely.